RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Run Eclipse and create a workspace

-After the install, running eclipse should be as simple as double clicking the eclipse icon.
+After the install, running Eclipse should be as simple as double clicking the Eclipse icon.

-When eclipse starts up, it should ask you where it's eclipse "workspace" should be.
+When Eclipse starts up, it should ask you where about an Eclipse *workspace* and where it should be located on your machine

 You can pick anywhere you like, but: